isomerpages/moe-jurongsec/_our-students/Assessment Matters/Assessments and Examinations.md

 | | | | | |

 Note: <br>
-Secondary 4 and 5 students will be sitting for their Graduation Examinations 1 and 2 in Term 2 and 3 respectively.
+Secondary 4 and 5 students will be sitting for their Graduation Examinations in Term 3.

 ### Schedule of Weighted Assessment for Semester 2